ideditor/schema-builder/README.md

 ##### `aliases`

 A list of synonyms for the preset's `name`.
 These are alternative terms a preset might _also be known as_.
+For example, _Port_ could be added as an alias to the _Harbor_ preset.
+Terms which describe a specific sub-type of a preset should not be added as an alias (e.g. _Barber Shop_ should not be added as an alias to the _Hairdresser_ preset).

 ##### `terms`